Doktorierer/WordAsLatexEditor/README.md

 # Word as native LaTeX editor

-* Prepare LaTeX documents for revision by co-authors and supervisors using MS Word (i.e., add pictures of environments, hide LaTeX clutter).
+* Tries to make LaTeX documents more beautiful for revision by co-authors and supervisors who use MS Word (i.e., add pictures of LaTeX-environments, hide LaTeX clutter).
 The revised .doc (which is in fact a LaTeX file) can be edited further in Word, or copied back to your favourite LaTeX editor (just Ctrl-A, Ctrl-C).
 * Use MS Word as basic LaTeX editor (i.e., no file format conversion)

 ## Files/Installation